brunomaga/brunomaga.github.io/index.md

         <td> <b> AI resident at Microsoft Research, Cambridge, UK </b> </td>
       </tr>
       <tr> <td/> <td>
-I improved the CPU load balancing of email accounts across email servers, a non-trivial problem since usage depends on time of the day, account type, region, timezone etc. This was based on an ML system that learnt time series from user logs, using DNNs, RNNs, Encoder-Decoders, Bayesian linear regression (closed-form solution) and Bayesian neural nets (Variational Inference);
+I improved the CPU load balancing of email accounts across email servers, a non-trivial problem since usage depends on time of the day, account type, region, timezone etc. This was based on an ML system that learnt time series from email usage patterns, using DNNs, RNNs, Encoder-Decoders, Bayesian linear regression (closed-form solution) and Bayesian neural nets (Variational Inference);
       </td> </tr>
       <tr> <td/> <td>
 I also built a recommendation system using Graph Neural Nets to learn from related nodes on on very large (trillion edges) Meetings/Documents/Users/Emails graphs;